Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 - Baylor has played 11 games, with eight wins against the spread.

-- The Bears have been favored by 14.5 points or more two times this season and have covered the spread in all of them.
+- This season, the Bears have won against the spread in each of their two games as a favorite of 14.5 points or more.

-- Baylor's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- Baylor's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- Baylor is 4-0 against the spread and 4-0 overall in games when it scores more than 32.5 points.
+- Baylor is 4-0 against the spread and 4-0 overall this season when the team puts up more than 32.5 points.

-- Baylor is 6-0 against the spread and 6-0 overall when the team piles up more than 408.7 yards.
+- In games that Baylor totals over 408.7 yards, the team is 6-0 against the spread and 6-0 overall.

-- The Bears have 12 giveaways this season, while the Red Raiders have 12 takeaways .

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.